Vegan Lentil Sausage Casserole is comfort food for the whole family. High in protein, simple to make, has great flavors and perfect textures.

 Vegan Lentil Sausage Casserole is baked and makes a nice statement when it is set on the table.
 Very simple to make with the addition of meatless sausage added for texture and more protein.

 30% of the calories in lentils are protein and if you buy a sausage such as one of the ones by Field Roast you will get even more protein because it is made with vital wheat gluten.

 This isn't a sponsored post it's just that Field Roast is pretty easy to find and is really good.

 You can certainly make your own seiten sausage but I am trying to make this a quicker weeknight meal.
 Easy and quick.

 You can't complain about that.
 The lentils are cooked from scratch so the expense is kept at a minimum too.

 Italian sausage is in this recipe but you could use their smoked apple sage variety too.
 Or any of your favorite for that matter.
 It would also be delicious.

 Another vegan sausage recipe that I have is with little homemade seitan sausage links.
-After I made this Vegan Sausage Sandwich with Peppers and Onions I saw that Field Roast came out with a new product.

 It was a pack of little plant-based sausage links.
 So here again you can go with homemade or store-bought.
 This sandwich is so good!